-Average-Ambient: Mn(II) concentration set at the Site upper tolerance limit Mn(II) concentration = 1.3 mg/L Groundwater flux = 0.0033 ft3 per day per ft2

-- 2) IRZ-Active: Mn(II) concentration set at the upper end of the anticipated range at the River Bank Mn(II) concentration = 2.0 mg/L Groundwater flux = 0.014 ft3 per day per ft2 - 3) Extreme IRZ-Active: Mn(II) concentration set at the maximum threshold value Mn(II) concentration = 3.0 mg/L Groundwater flux = 0.014 feet per day
+- Average-Ambient: Mn(II) concentration set at the Site upper tolerance limit Mn(II) concentration = 1.3 mg/L - Groundwater flux = 0.0033 ft3 per day per ft2 - IRZ-Active: Mn(II) concentration set at the upper end of the anticipated range at the River Bank Mn(II) concentration = 2.0 mg/L - Groundwater flux = $0.014 \text{ ft}^3 \text{ per day per ft}^2$ - Extreme IRZ-Active: Mn(II) concentration set at the maximum threshold value Mn(II) concentration = 3.0 mg/L Groundwater flux = 0.014 feet per day

-The anticipated range and maximum threshold values for Mn(II) are defined in the Operations and Maintenance Manual Volume 2: Sampling and Analysis Plan (Appendix L of the 90% Basis of Design).
+The anticipated range and maximum threshold values for Mn(II) are defined in the Operations and Maintenance Manual Volume 2: Sampling and Analysis Plan (Appendix L of the 100% Basis of Design).

 Each of the three model scenarios was evaluated using the base-case, 5 times reduced, and 10 times reduced Mn(II) oxidation rates.
+The base-case and 5 times reduced model scenarios were also investigated with variable hyporheic zone depth.
 The model results were used to determine Mn(II) concentration at the river interface, mass flux of Mn(II) towards the river, and incremental Mn(II) concentration increase within the river, as described below.
 The hyporheic zone sensitivity runs consider a larger fractional range in oxidation half-life than what was investigated in the solute transport model (which accounts for manganese oxidation in the upland), where a half-life increase of 2X was tested.
 The higher range was used herein to specifically determine how slow the rate needed to be to observe a non-zero manganese concentration at the river interface.